HEALTH AND SAFETY

 CLEANED BEFORE AND AFTER EVERY MEAL

-Our staff are taking strict measures to ensure that our campers are in a healthy and safe environment during meals.
-All chairs and tables will be disinfected before and after every meal.
+Our staff take strict measures to ensure that our campers are in a healthy and safe environment during meals.
+All chairs and tables are disinfected before and after every meal.
 We will follow the most up-to-date CDC guidelines for food safety and serving.
-As stated, in “Hand Washing,” we require all staff and campers to wash their hands before every meal.
-Additionally, hand sanitizer stations are available in the cafeteria.

-All food and beverages will be handled and served by staff only.
-Staff in charge of serving food or beverages will wear gloves and hairnets at all times.
-If they come into contact with someone or handle any used dish ware, they will change their gloves before continuing food service.
+All food and beverages are handled and served by staff only.
+Staff in charge of serving food or beverages wear gloves and hairnets at all times.

 What Happens if My Camper Gets Sick During their Camp Week or After School Session?